ayushkhandelwal123/Customer-Churn-Modelling-using-ANN/README.md

 ## Customer-Churn-Modelling-using-ANN

-In this project about customer churn modelling using Artificial Neural Networks, we are trying to predict whether the customer stays in the bank or leave the bank.
+In this project about customer churn modelling using Artificial Neural Networks, we are trying to predict whether the customer stays in the bank or leave the bank using a very popular deep learning library **Tensorflow**.

 ### Independent Features considered for the prediction :
 - CreditScore